NURS - Nursing (NURS)

 3 Lecture Hours.

-This course introduces the student to the use of the nursing process in the care of adults with chronic or non-complex illness.
-The course uses a systems approach to discuss the effects of illness on individual and family, and to examine the disruption of growth and development patterns across the lifespan from young adult to senior years, emphasizing the nursing process to assist adults in reaching their optimal level of wellness.
-The course includes a clinical laboratory to allow the student the opportunity to apply theoretical concepts to clinical practice in diverse adult populations.
+Examination of the effects of chronic and acute illness on individuals and families; exploration of the disruption of illness on growth and development patterns of adults; use of clinical decision-making processes to assist adults in reaching their optimal level of wellness; includes direct patient care, simulation, interprofessional practice, laboratory, and community experiences.
 Prerequisite: Grade of C or better in NURS 306, NURS 307, and NURS 312; grade of C or better in NURS 316 or concurrent enrollment.

 NURS 323 Nursing Care of Women, Families and Newborns